 Free parking is available on-site.
-If you don’t feel like walking to downtown Banff or driving yourself and fighting fo parking in the summer guests can enjoy the free shuttle to downtown Banff.
+If you don’t feel like walking to downtown Banff or driving yourself and fighting for parking in the summer, guests can enjoy the free shuttle to downtown Banff.

 Enjoy Fantastic Dining at Juniper Bistro

-Juniper Hotel is probably the best known for its wall to wall glass at the Bistro.
+Juniper Hotel is probably the best known for its wall-to-wall glass at the Bistro, making it one of the most scenic restaurants in Banff.
 Juniper Bistro looks out over one of the most renowned vistas in the Canadian Rockies.
-As any visitor to the national park can also enjoy a meal at the Bistro, we recommend making reservations ahead of time for dining.
+As any visitor to the national park (not just hotel guests) can also enjoy a meal at the Bistro, we recommend making reservations ahead of time for dining.
 Meals are not included as part of the nightly rate.

-At the Juniper Bistro, you can enjoy fantastic cuisine like a warm mushroom salad and spinach and artichoke dip with mesmerizing views of the Bow Vally Valley.
-In the evening, as long as weather permits, guests can enjoy the pit fire, with cocktails under the starry skies in one of the most beautiful places on earth.
+At the Juniper Bistro, you can enjoy fantastic cuisines like a warm mushroom salad and spinach and artichoke dip with mesmerizing views of the Bow Valley.
+In the evening, as long as the weather permits, guests can enjoy the pit fire with cocktails under the starry skies in one of the most beautiful places on earth.

-From an in-house bakery to special meals like gluten-free or vegetarian options, you won’t be disappointed at the Bistro!
+You won’t be disappointed at the Bistro, from an in-house bakery to special meals like gluten-free or vegetarian options!

-Juniper Hotel & Bistro has partnered with EcoStay to fund environmental projects around the world.
+Juniper Hotel & Bistro has partnered with EcoStay to fund environmental projects worldwide.
 You can be a part of this initiative by donating during your stay.
 A small, optional nightly fee can be included at your request to contribute to EcoStay.

 There Are Plenty of Things to do Around Juniper Hotel

-There are a lot of things to do in Banff and Juniper Hotel is at the heart of it.
-As it is located at an elevation above Trans Canada, you are welcomed to amazing views of the mountains, and the Bow Valley from the hotel.
+There are many things to do in Banff, and the Juniper Hotel is at its heart.
+It is located at an elevation above Trans Canada; you are welcomed to incredible views of the mountains and the Bow Valley from the hotel.

 Juniper also offers a free shuttle service to Banff Avenue.
-So if you don’t want to drive, just ride the shuttle and wander Banff downtown – visit a local cafe, buy souvenirs, enjoy walking trails and museums, before returning to Juniper Hotel & Bistro to enjoy a nice dinner with loved ones!
+So if you don’t want to drive, just ride the shuttle and wander Banff downtown – visit a local cafe, buy souvenirs, and enjoy walking trails and museums before returning to Juniper Hotel & Bistro to enjoy a nice dinner.
+With loved ones!

 It is important to note that summer is a peak time to visit Banff National Park, and it is crowded with tourists.
-If you’re visiting between June and September it’s best to book well in advance to make sure you get your preferred room type.
+If you’re visiting between June and September it’s best to book well in advance to get your preferred room type and the best rate.